Stays at the coast:

 18 – 20 January 2019

-During his residency, Andrea Zucchini works on his new major moving image project, Dreamwalker, in the run up to his solo exhibition at Obsidian Coast in Spring 2019.
+During his residency, Andrea Zucchini works on his new major moving image project, Dreamwalker, in the run up to his solo exhibition at Obsidian Coast in Summer 2019.

 Dreamwalker takes Zucchini to a location nearby his birth town Brescia, an archaeological site of rock carvings in the Camonica Valley at the bottom of the Alps in Northern Italy.
 The carvings cover a timespan of 10,000 years, from the Palaeolithic to the Middle Ages to the early 20th century.
 The carvings portray a unique layering of non-linear anthropological time: birth rituals and deer hunting are portrayed next to roman inscriptions and iron smithing.
 Different eras can only be distinguished by details in iconography, as over millennia new carvings have been introduced both haphazardly and in response to the existing carvings.
 The rock on which the carvings were made was sculpted by the melting of a glacier 150,000 years ago, which also left behind a group of unique rock formations now known as the Zone Pyramids.